covalence-io/interview-prep-challenges/Fundamentals/README.md

 -   `[1, "Cake", 3, "Cake", "Pie", "Cake", 7, "Cake", 9, "CakeAndPie"]`

 [Is-Palindrome](./Is-Palindrome/index.js) will have you take a string, and see if the string is the same reversed as it is normally, returning `true` or `false`.

+[Mirror-Case](./Mirror-Case/index.js) You will be given a string with mixed uppercase and lowercase letters, and you must return a string where all of the casing is flipped around

+-   Example: given an input of "HeLLo wOrLD", you would return `"hEllO WoRld"`

 [Reverse-String](./Reverse-String/index.js) will give you a string, and have you return the reversed value.